glauroqj/get-image/README.md

 # Get Image

-- Helping people to get images on google search! =]
+- Easy way to get image on every website you need! =]

-* Baby steps
+## Baby steps

 1- Click on the extension icon and click on "activate extension"